beaujeant/beaujeant.github.io/AppSec101/cpu.md

 Logic operation
 ---------------

 We've seen that the CPU (actually the ALU) is executing mathematic operations.
-It receive the command (mathematical operation to execute) and the two inputs.
+It receives the command (mathematical operation to execute) and the two inputs.
 Commands can be basics maths, such as addition or division but also _logic operations_.
-In fact, all math executed are based on _logic operation_, even a simple addition.
+In fact, all mathematical operations executed are based on _logic operation_, even a simple addition.

 _Logic operations_ are mathematical operation in which the variable and result are boolean, i.e. either `true` (`1`) or `false` (`0`).
-The variable(s) are processes through a _gate_ which will execute a mathematical operation.
+The variable(s) are processed through a _gate_ which will execute a mathematical operation.
 The basic logic operations are: AND, OR, NOT.
-Based on those operations, other common operation can be built such as NAND, NOR and XOR.
+Based on those operations, other common operation can be built such as NAND, NOR, and XOR.

 ### AND operation